Everyone needs their version of Black Forest Cake. Here is mine and I hope it will becomes yours as well!

 - Run a sharp knife along the length of a vanilla bean, open it and with a blade of a knife scrape out the seeds.

 - In a large mixing bowl beat whipping cream, sugar, vanilla bean seeds and brandy with an electric mixer on medium speed while gradually drizzling gelatin mixture over cream mixture.
-Continue beating cream mixture until stiff peaks form (tips stand straight).
-Adding gelatine to the filling gives it more stability.
+Continue beating cream mixture until stiff peaks form.
+(Adding gelatine to the filling gives it more stability.)

 - Cut each cake layer in two.
 You will have 4 layers.

-- Fill the cake with the cream filling and brandied morello cherries.
-Leave ¼ of the filling for the sides and the top.
+- Fill the cake with the vanilla cream filling and chopped morello cherries.
+Leave ¼ of the whipped cream for the sides and the top.

-- Cover the sides and the top of the cake with the cream filling.
+- Cover the sides and the top of the cake with the whipping cream.